London lifestyle & travels with kids and babies

 At 9pm happy and exhaused from a beach day the first chiringuito with a nice view over the port called us!
 Dinner with calamari a la romana, pan con tomate, patatas bravas, lots of aioli, chicken, cava and sparkling water came at Euro18 !!!
 The 4 years old loved the observation point, the calamari, the friendly casual service and of course staying up sooo late.

 Mediterranean holidays encouraged us every time to forego the usual 8:30pm bedtime!
 Playground and harbour promenade at 10pm?
 Well there are lots of kids, babies and parents around having fun – how could we not join in?
 Menorca with kids like a local equates of course fully embracing the Mediteranean way & hours!
 Another evening we spent it strolling around Mahon cute narrow streets and Passeig Maritim.
 The yachts and port look gorgeous in the sunset light and we had an amazing dinner at Passio Mediterrania, one of the best restaurants in Menorca (closed sadly in 2021!).

 Me lots of cava, seared tuna and octopus carpacio, R patatas bravas, fish croquettes and pan con tomate.
-The crowd is beautiful and quite eclectic, we watched some boat owners and the personnel washing the decks, hanging their swim clothes or just chilling and soaking in the scene.
-I guess after a sailing day surrounded by the sea, some are not keen to mix with the crowds, but rather meditate and observe from their decks.
+The crowd isfun to watch and eclectic: boat owners and the personnel washing the decks, hanging their swim clothes or just chilling and soaking in the scene.
+I guess after a sailing day, some are not keen to mix with the crowds, but rather meditate and observe from their decks.

 Gelato, more strolling on the cobbled beautiful streets and a cute playground (fully populated 10pm), would conclude glorious days.
 What a difference 6 months make with the kids – with the eldest at 4, I was truly fortunate to have a partner in crime for dinners and snorkelling!